panos/OnionSproutsBot/README.md

 Needless to say, this project **should not be adapted for any sort of purpose that can be deemed as sensitive** and not purely experimental.
 Development may cease at any time, but the progress here is going to influence the final result, if something good comes out of it.

-This project has been licensed under the [GNU GPL 3](LICENSE) license for reasons of archival and posterity.

 **All sort of feedback is immensely appreciated and will be taken into serious consideration.***

 Here is the [Relevant Trac ticket](https://trac.torproject.org/projects/tor/ticket/22011).